cristeaandrei95/nore/readme.md

 # Nore

-A framework designed to easily build modern websites.
+A development framework for building modern websites.

 > Frameworks are not tools for organizing your code, are tools for organizing your mind.